 Bonnie has written numerous articles on pet suffocation and appears regularly on television interviews, radio interviews, webinars, and podcasts.
 A media piece Bonnie collaborated on with WUSA9-CBS won an Emmy in 2020 for excellence in television.
 She is available for speaking engagements, interviews, and writing articles for magazines, newspapers, and online publications.
 Bonnie typically hears from 3 to 4 devastated dog owners a week who have lost their pet to suffocation and had never heard of it before.

 Bonnie has a Master of Liberal Arts from Houston Baptist University and a Bachelor of Arts from the University of Arizona.
-She resides in Texas with her husband and enjoys frequent visits from her granddogs, Jag and Tucker.
+She resides in Texas with her husband and enjoys spending time with her grand-dogs, Duke and Luna.